Houston Breast Revision (Breast Implant Revision) Specialists

 Addressing Capsular Contracture

 Patients who develop excess scar tissue around their implants may eventually experience capsular contracture.
-Dr. Shitel Patel and Dr. Tuan Truong address this issue by releasing or removing the overly tight capsule that surrounds the implant.
+Dr. Shitel Patel address this issue by releasing or removing the overly tight capsule that surrounds the implant.
 This procedure is referred to as a capsulotomy or a capsulectomy.
 After releasing the capsule, the current implant can be removed and a new implant can be placed.

 Closing the Augmentation Revision Incisions